UTNuclearRoboticsPublic/ar-affordances/arhmd/README.md

     ![qr_code_highlights](https://github.com/UTNuclearRoboticsPublic/ar-affordances/assets/84527482/a6576f9d-e8ca-414c-a9e9-e21e05a06070)

     </details>
+### Calibrate
-4. (Recommended, but optional) In the scene, there is a virtual gripper.
+1. (Recommended, but optional) In the scene, there is a virtual gripper.
 Align this to the gripper attached to the robot to calibrate the gripper.
     <details>
     <summary>a.
 Find the calibration menu in the scene.
 (Shown in the image below)</summary>